Professional edition active

 Pearls & Pitfalls

-• If amenorrhea occurs in girls with normal secondary sexual characteristics or in women of reproductive age, do a pregnancy test before proceeding with further evaluation.
+• If amenorrhea occurs in girls who have already developed secondary sexual characteristics or in women of reproductive age, do a pregnancy test before proceeding with further evaluation.

 Interpretation of findings

-History and physical examination findings may suggest an etiology of amenorrhea, even before laboratory testing (see table Findings Suggesting Possible Causes of Amenorrhea).
+History and physical examination findings may suggest an etiology of amenorrhea, even before laboratory testing (see table History or Findings Suggesting Causes of Amenorrhea).

 In primary amenorrhea, the presence of normal secondary sexual characteristics usually reflects normal hormonal function; amenorrhea is usually ovulatory and typically due to a congenital anatomic genital tract obstruction.
-Primary amenorrhea accompanied by abnormal secondary sexual characteristics is usually caused by ovulatory dysfunction (eg, due to a genetic disorder).
+Primary amenorrhea accompanied by abnormal secondary sexual characteristics is usually caused by ovulatory dysfunction (eg, due to gonadal dysgenesis).

 In secondary amenorrhea, clinical findings sometimes suggest a mechanism: